JGallardo/dwarf/README.md

 #### pages
 Add pages all pages here.
 Has a folder `layouts` which contains footer, header, and sidebar.
 Add resusable elements here.

+#### index.aspx
+Home page with sample code.

+#### humans.txt
+This is where you can mention contributors for attribution.
+You can also include your contact information so that future maintainers can ask questions.

+#### robots.txt
+Where you set instructions to web robots about where not to scan.

+#### .gitignore
+If you are using Git for [version control](http://git-scm.com/book/en/Getting-Started-About-Version-Control) this is where you declare files that you do not want tracked.

+#### _test
+This will allow you to experiment with new content or pages.
+Also can hold your place filler content as you build the site.
+The robots.txt is set to block robots from scanning content in here.
+This folder is set to be untracked by git.

+#### _working
+This will allow you to experiment locally, and also work on files on the server.
+Especially useful if you need to store files on the server while working on something.
+The robots.txt is set to block robots from scanning content in here.
+This folder is also set to be untracked by git.

 Project Structure - Main - Map
 ============